guidebooks/store/guidebooks/ml/ray/cluster/kubernetes/choose-pod-scheduler.md

     If you run many unrelated jobs concurrently, use the [Multi-Cluster Application Dispatcher
     (MCAD)](https://github.com/IBM/multi-cluster-app-dispatcher) with the
-    sophisticated
+    advanced
     [coscheduler](https://github.com/kubernetes-sigs/scheduler-plugins/blob/master/pkg/coscheduling/README.md).
 MCAD
     can be configured to prioritize your workloads.

     === "My administrator has already installed and configured MCAD"

-        If your are a non-admin user in a multi-tenant cluster, select this option.
+        If you are a non-admin user in a multi-tenant cluster, select this option.
         ```shell
         export KUBE_POD_MANAGER=ray
         ```